 Tesla and its battery partner, Panasonic, continue to do basic cell research.
 Tesla is also funding the battery research group at Dalhousie University, headed up by the renowned battery researcher, Jeff Dahn.

 Tesla maintains a significant group of engineers and researchers at its Palo Alto headquarters.
 Since Tesla is one of the largest consumers of Lithium Batteries in the world, many new technologies are brought to them first, where they can evaluate new designs.

-In summer 2019, Tesla started rolling out the new version 3 Supercharger, with up to 250 kWh charging power.
+In the summer of 2019, Tesla started rolling out version 3 Superchargers, with up to 250 kWh of charging power.
 Currently, every new Tesla Model S/X/3/Y LR or better can charge at this rate.
 In 2023, Tesla introduced version 4 Superchargers that can handle up to a megawatt of power – 1000 volts and 1000 amps.
 Future vehicles such as the Semi and Cybertruck are expected to take advantage of version 4 higher power charging.

 For more on Tesla’s Supercharging, check out our Supercharger Superguide.